 The British Academy of Film and Television Arts gives you access to their expansive library of interviews, reviews, and masterclasses through Soundcloud.
 The masterclass podcasts in particular cover different topics ranging from costume design and production design to screenwriting.

 CineD is a great resource for filmmakers to update themselves on the latest gear and filmmaking technologies.
-Apart from gear news and reviews, the site also recommends software and apps that can enhance editing, audio, and colour.
-There are also educational articles & videos which distinguishe it from other tech news-only sites.
+Besides equipment, the site also recommends software and apps to enhance editing, audio, and colour.
+There are also some great tutorial articles and videos which distinguish it from other tech news-only sites.

-Roderick Heath’s film essays and analysis are a treat to read lending a rare peek into that of an erudite film historian.
-Roderick used to write for the now-defunct Ferdy on Films.
-In Film Freedonia, he continues with his exhaustingly detailed articles, reading through which will widen your cinematic experiences.
+Roderick Heath’s film essays and analysis are a treat to read lending a rare peek into the erudite film historian.
+Roderick previously wrote for the now-defunct Ferdy on Films.
+In Film Freedonia, he continues with his exhaustively detailed articles that will broaden your cinematic experience.

 9. Filmmaker IQ

-Filmmaker IQ founded by the popular YouTuber John Hess possesses diverse resources for filmmakers and film enthusiasts.
-With videos and articles covering every aspect of filmmaking, the site can be a foundation course in film education.
-Furthermore, Filmmaker IQ offers valuable insights into the history and science behind cinema.
+Founded by the popular YouTuber John Hess, Filmmaker IQ is a goldmine of diverse resources for filmmakers and film enthusiasts.
+With videos and articles covering every aspect of filmmaking, this site is your foundation course in film education.
+Besides, it offers valuable insights into the history and science of cinema.

 10. Filmmaker Magazine

 Filmmaker Magazine started as a quarterly print magazine in 1992 and is a perfect guide for indie filmmakers.
 Its wide range of articles cover everything about filmmaking including film financing and distribution.
 Subscribers have access to archived previous issues dating back to 1992.